Bassett Racing

 Bassett Racing is an American stock car racing team that competes in the NASCAR Xfinity Series.
-The team was founded in 2009 by Ronnie Bassett Sr., and currently fields the No. 77 Chevrolet Camaro SS part-time for his sons, Ronnie and Dillon Bassett.
+The team was founded in 2009 by Ronnie Bassett Sr., and last fielded the No. 77 Chevrolet Camaro SS part-time for his sons, Ronnie and Dillon Bassett.

 History

 Bassett Racing was formed in 2009 by Ronnie Bassett Sr., to allow his oldest son, Ronnie Bassett Jr., to race in the USRA STARS Late Model Series.
 Dillon Bassett, his younger son, would debut in 2011, and would later win the championship in 2013.